Daniele Baselli

-Daniele Baselli (/it/; born 12 March 1992) is an Italian professional footballer who plays as a midfielder for club Padova.
+Daniele Baselli (/it/; born 12 March 1992) is an Italian professional footballer who plays as a midfielder for UAE club Al Ittifaq.
 He has also appeared for the Italy national team, earning one cap in 2018.

 Club career

 Early career

 Baselli was born in Brescia and joined Atalanta's youth system in 2000, aged 8.
 In the 2010–11 season he was promoted to the club's Primavera, for which he appeared in 22 league matches and scored five goals.
 He also collected some appearances on the bench for the first team both in Serie B and Coppa Italia.

 Cittadella

 On 13 July 2011 he was sold to Serie B club Cittadella in a co-ownership deal for a nominal fee of €500, for which he made his debut in a 1–2 loss in Coppa Italia to Fiorentina.
 He made his debut in the league on 27 August, starting in a 2–1 home success against AlbinoLeffe.
 He finished the 2011–12 season with 13 appearances in the league, including 10 as a starter.

 After the renewal of the co-ownership between the two clubs he remained in Veneto the following season, during which he took part in two matches of Coppa Italia and 37 in the league, even scoring his professional goal on 18 May 2013, netting the winner in a home win over Ascoli.